WILLOWTOWN WALKING TOUR GUIDE

 + 62 Joralemon Street was built in 1890 as a gymnasium and reading room serving boys of the neighborhood by William Gilman Low, whose family’s wealth came from the importing of silk and tea from China.
 His uncle, Seth Low, was mayor in 1881-85 of the still separate Brooklyn and mayor in 1902-03 of the consolidated New York City.
 Next the building was the South Brooklyn Settlement House until 1970, the Brooklyn Central Branch of the YMCA of Greater New York until 1985, and a redeveloped four-family co-op since.

 + 58 Joralemon Street has been described as “the world’s only Greek Revival subway ventilator,” a former private house from 1847.
 It contains an emergency evacuation stairway for the subway below and is guarded full-time when the national threat advisory is at the higher levels.

-At the corner of Willow Place turn left and walk down the east side of the block to the end.
+At the corner of Willow Pl. turn left and walk down the east side of the block.